It's property tax collection season for local governments - NewsBreak

 Parks and Rec to hold public forums on naming the entrance road to Winged Deer Park

 Johnson City’s Parks and Recreation Department will hold two public forums to consider names for the entrance road to the athletic complex expansion at Winged Deer Park.
-The forums will be held in the boardroom at the Administrative Office at the park, 4137 Bristol Highway, on Nov.
+The forums will be held in the boardroom at the Administrative Office at Winged Deer Park, 4137 Bristol Highway, on Nov.
 8 at 5:30 p.m. and Nov.
 29 at noon.

 wcyb.com